PreMiD/PreMiD/README_updated.md

 # About
 ## Summary

-**PreMiD** is a simple, configurable utility to allow you to show what you're watching in your Discord now playing status, or "**Rich Presence**".
+**PreMiD** is a simple, configurable utility to allow you to show what you're watching in your Discord **now playing status**.
 It supports [many different platforms](#support), and will also support multiple users watching the same content simultaneously in an upcoming update.

 ## Features